michael-baas/autodidact-blog/_posts/2023-08-26-install-remove-apps-powershell.md

 Microsoft.StorePurchaseApp
 Microsoft.WindowsStore
 ```
-As you can see, the results are much more managable
+As you can see, the results are much more manageable
 1. Reinstall the app using the name we just found
 ```powershell
 Get-AppxPackage -AllUsers Microsoft.WindowsStore | Foreach {Add-AppxPackage -DisableDevelopmentMode -Register "$($_.InstallLocation)\AppXManifest.xml"}